-The yearly cost for a cannabis crop producer certification is $2200 + $5 per pound you produce (except in Washington state).
+The yearly cost for a cannabis crop producer certification is $2200, plus $5 per pound you produce (capped at 300lbs or $1500).
 These costs are all inclusive of pesticide and soil analysis tests, which are taken in a laboratory.
 Our $5/pound fee contributes to a national marketing and consumer outreach programs helping farmers both small and large get their product recognized in the marketplace.
-We ask that you make an $1000 deposit prior to the on-site inspection to cover the costs of laboratory testing and sending an inspector for the on-site inspection of your farm.
+We ask that you make a $1000 deposit prior to the on-site inspection to cover the costs of laboratory testing and sending an inspector for the on-site inspection of your farm.

 Steps to Cannabis Crop Producer Certification

 1) Pre-screen your eligibility with the Clean Green program requirements;

 2) Ask us any questions you may have, and address any initial concerns with us about your eligibility;

 4) Fill out the application(s) you have received and send them back to us with a $1000 deposit;

 5) An inspection date will be scheduled with you;

 7) Lab tests are taken and reports are processed by Clean Green Certified staff;